 Late 2012 I learned that my 54-year old mom had developed pre-diabetes and my dad had a heart attack, the news hit hard.
 Misfortune struck me more personally in February 2013.
 I work as a truck driver and was 500 miles from home.
 I slipped off the back of my trailer and fell nearly five feet.
 I suffered two compression fractures in my lower back, and excruciating pain kept me from working during the next four months.
 I feared that I’d never regain my mobility.
+I had help from a hurt at work attorney Vegas.
 Fortunately, I didn’t require surgery and remain active to this day.
 And I now see the injury as a blessing in disguise.
 In fact, I consider it the best thing that has ever happened to me.

 My injury forced me to introspect.
 I thought, “I’m much larger and eat far worse than either of my parents.
 They’re clearly not bulletproof and neither am I.” My doctor reinforced this message.
 He told me that my excess weight contributed to my fractures and recommended that I start to eat more fruits and vegetables.
 My diet consisted mostly of sheet cakes, ice cream, pizza, chicken wings, and hamburgers, so he did make a fair point.
 I was someone who traveled long distances to restaurants where celebrities accepted eating challenges, and I was typically out-eating the TV-personalities with pride.